 Many consumers have reported experiencing adverse health effects after using spirulina, a group of German researchers conducted a study, published in “Toxicology and Applied Pharmacology” in 2011, reviewing its safety.

-They analyzed 13 commercially distributed products and found cytotoxins, substances that are harmful to cells, in each of them.
+They analysed 13 commercially distributed products and found Cytotoxins, substances that are harmful to cells, in each of them.
 The researchers concluded that such nutritional products are highly questionable.

 Spirulina contains an abundance of nucleic acids, according to the Beth Israel Deaconess Medical Center.
 These substances, which are related to DNA, produce uric acid when they are metabolized.
 If too much uric acid accumulates in your body, gout or kidney stones can develop.